ottopaulsen/node-red-contrib-power-saver/docs/nodes/ps-price-filter.md

 ## Usage ideas

-### Cut off a water heater when prices are very high
+### Cut off heating cables if very expensive

-Use a Lowest Price node to run a water heater during the cheapest hours.
-Then add a Price Filter (Turn: Off, If price is: Over, Limit: 1.00) after it to make sure the heater is never on during extremely expensive periods, even if they were included in the cheapest hours selection.

-### Force heating on during very cheap periods

-Use a Best Save node as the primary strategy for a heat pump.
-Add a Price Filter (Turn: On, If price is: Under, Limit: 0.05) to guarantee the heat pump is always on when electricity is almost free.
+If you are controlling for example heating cables with the Lowest Price node, you can use this to make sure you never turn on the heating cable if the price is extremely high.

 <VippsPlakat/>